A Genealogy of Optimizers

 SignSGD is rarely used as-is in practice — too brittle.
 But it cleanly demonstrates two things that turn out to matter for what comes next.
 The directionally normalized step (everything moves by ~lr) is doing most of the work that makes Adam great.
 The magnitude correction in m / sqrt(v) is a refinement, not the core mechanism.
 And you can pay almost nothing in optimizer state and still get serviceable training, especially if you add back just a momentum buffer to handle noise.

-Ch.
+Sec.
 07 Lion: one buffer instead of two

 We have all the parts.
 SignSGD without momentum was brittle.
 The fix is: smooth the gradient first, then take the sign.
 The actual rule has one extra wrinkle — Lion uses two different mixing rates, one for taking the step and one for updating the momentum buffer: